 For tax years 2020 and 2021, even taxpayers who do not itemize can claim up to $300 in above-the-line charitable deductions, and married couples who file jointly can claim up to $600.

-Tax Reform and Charitable Giving
+Tax Updates and Impact on Charitable Giving

 Tax Reform Summary

 Beginning in tax year 2021, the exemption for Federal Estate taxes will be $11.7 million for an individual and $23.4 million for married couples.
 This exemption is now set to return to pre-2018 amounts in 2026, when the exemption will become $5.4 million for an individual and $10.8 for married couples.